Where do you keep your outdoor hardy hypertufa troughs and bowls?

 I really feel that the ones left out in the weather seem healthier and more hydrated.
 I did water the ones up under the deck when we got a little warm spell.
 But I had to be careful and not have them wet and frozen.

 So it wasn’t “nature” making the decision, it was myself.
 In the future, I will just let nature decide how and when on the water in winter.
 I will leave them out where snow can cover them.
+And none of them cracked due to snow and ice.

 And it saves so much work!